zshandy/ECE391/README.md

 sudo make
 ```
 the make command will create two images the kernel image "bootimg.img"
+and the disk image "mp3.img".

-and the disk image "mp3.img" for running in a QEMU emulator
+The created disk image is provide for running kernel in QEMU emulator